top of page

 Step 5: Apply Knowledge in Simulated Scenarios Such as Uneven Roofs or Tower Climbs

 Finally, integrate all skills into realistic scenarios, such as uneven roofs or tower climbs.
 Assess hazards on a pitched roof, don harnesses, install edge protection, work tied off, and execute rescues.
 For towers, climb ladders with rope grabs, secure tools, and check the weather.
-Virtual reality simulations enhance retention by 75%, mimicking falls without danger.
+Virtual reality simulations enhance retention by 75% by mimicking falls without risk.
 Demonstrate proficiency twice, passing practical and written assessments at 75-80%.
 These build readiness for Perth's high-risk environments, reducing incidents such as the 844 U.S. fall deaths reported by BLS in 2024.
 Mastering this progression ensures safer work at heights.

 Unique Hands-On Training Advantages

 At Safety Heights & Rescue, our work heights course delivers unparalleled hands-on training through purpose-built facilities that replicate real-world tower and platform scenarios.
 Tailored specifically for outage responders, construction workers, and maintenance teams in Perth, these simulations include climbing telecom and energy transmission towers, navigating elevated platforms, and handling poles under urgent conditions, such as post-storm power line repairs.
 Participants practice essential skills such as installing anchor systems, using double-hook lanyards and pole straps for hands-free work, and conducting hazard assessments via Safe Work Method Statements (SWMS).
-For instance, you will drill fall restraint techniques on unstable structures, ensuring you can respond confidently in dynamic environments where falls remain a leading risk, accounting for 13% of workplace fatalities in 2025 according to recent WHS data analysis.
+For instance, you will drill fall-restraint techniques on unstable structures, ensuring you can respond confidently in dynamic environments where falls remain a leading risk, accounting for 13% of workplace fatalities in 2025, according to recent WHS data analysis.

 Trainers with Proven Rescue Expertise